jacobjove/jacobjove/README.md

 # orega

-This is a monorepo containing all of my Next.js projects.
+This is a monorepo containing my personal Next.js projects.